 We sat through a round of formal speeches.
 Secretary of State Stettinius for the United States, Foreign Secretary Anthony Eden for Great Britain, and one or two others delivered very serious speeches.

-They said that we were gathered there, charged with the grave responsibility of producing a world organization that was civilization’slast hope!
-They assured the delegates assembled that the survival of mankind depended on what they should do there.
+They said that we were gathered there, charged with the grave responsibility of producing a world organization that was civilization’s

 I wondered whether they realized how true their words really were—so far as man’s efforts to survive are concerned.
 Or was it merely window dressing, to be printed in the newspapers to impress the public?